Socialpath-Pikachu/socialpath/README.md

-For event 5, we need to add dependency in pom.xml file which locates in Project Files Add in between </properties> and </project>
+For event 5, we need to add dependency in pom.xml file which locates in Project Files.
+Add in between </properties> and </project>.
 Here's the code :
 <dependencies>
         <dependency>